sjelin/FluidJS/README.md

 Fluid.js is tightly coupled to a templating engine.
-The reason for this is that more so than other MVCs Fluid.js needs to really understand how a template works so that in can update the produced dynamically instead of having to re-run the template from scratch.
-Additionally, the templating language for Fluid.js needs to be able to express concepts like child views instead of just raw HTML injections.
+The reason for this is that more so than other MVCs Fluid.js needs to really understand how a template works so that in can update the product dynamically instead of having to re-run the template from scratch.
+Additionally, the templating language for Fluid.js needs to be able to express concepts like Child Views instead of just raw HTML injections.
 Finally, Fuild.js needs to have explicit and limited syntax in its templating language so that content can be quickly understood and updated.